blockprotocol/blockprotocol/rfcs/text/0408-versioning-types.md

 ## When to Check Compatibility of Types

-Block schemas, and other uses of types (for example graph service methods), can request particular data structures from the embedding application by referencing types.
+Block schemas, and other uses of types (for example graph module methods), can request particular data structures from the embedding application by referencing types.
 Not relying on the version of a type to ensure compatibility means that if a block or data (associated with a versioned type) in an embedding application is associated with a different version of a type – or different types altogether – the compatibility of the data can still be checked by comparing the two schemas.
 Data blobs can continue to be validated against the relevant schema.

 This should allow a bit more flexibility within the system when it comes to compatibility of data requirements.